CemDK/nvim/README.md

 - add numToStr/Comment.nvim (comments in .tsx files are sometimes messed up, use this instead?)
 - fix menu-neo-tree.lua (right-click menu etc., although I don't use the mouse btw.)
 - make everything/mason work on nixOS, don't want to migrate config to nixvim
+- add better user experience for new installs (make sure dependencies are installed, hint which need to be installed fzf, etc.
+- run commands that need to be ran (e.g. copilot auth, etc.)

 ## Credits